macsleep/odometer/docs/Testing.md

 ---

-If you run into issues with the serial connection try adjusting the USI_BAUD_DELAY value in the odometer.h file.
-By increasing or decreasing the value by 1 or 2 you can adjust the baud rate to slightly different hardware like e.g. the internal oscillator or another serial adapter.
-Please remember the USI is strobed in software (not hardware) and therefore is not as precise as it could be.
+If you run into issues with the serial connection try calibrating the Attinys internal oscillator.
+The calibration can be set using the fuses or the OSCCAL register in the `usi_init` function.
+The internal oscillator is a little bit different for every tiny produced.
+I have tried doing the timing in the USI functions with a well calibrated tiny.
+The USI functions have also been tested with rates of 1200 to 19200 Baud (see the `USI_BAUD_DELAY` macro).

 Date: 2020-02-04